AgaMiko/xeno-canto-download/README.md

 Script for downloading bird sound files from www.xeno-canto.org based on search terms.

 ## Usage:
 Use python to execute a program with selected search terms.
-Remember to change the dirctory to the foldeer containing xcdl.py file, so it can be executed.
+Remember to change the dirctory to the folder containing xcdl.py file, so it can be executed.
 ```python
 python xcdl.py searchTerm1 searchTerm2 ... searchTermN
 ```